sarbogast/development/README.md

 ![](assets/web-app-staging.png)

 **Congratulations!** You just deployed your application.

-## Continuously deploy your application

-We are a few extra steps from achieving continuous deployment.
-We now want to automatically redeploy our application service whenever there is a new image available on Docker Hub.
+We now want to automatically redeploy our application services whenever there is a new commit pushed to GitHub.

+## Continuous Deployment

+### Continuously Deploy your Web App

 The same way we triggered the Docker Hub build from GitHub, we are going to trigger a Tutum Redeploy from Docker Hub when a new image is successfully published.

-1. From the **Services** tab, click on your application service
+1. From the **Services** tab, click on the service named **Web**
 2. Go to the **Triggers** tab and add a redeploy trigger named Docker Hub
 3. Refresh the page and copy the trigger URL
 4. Go back to your Docker Hub repository page, then click on **Settings > Webhooks**